-Vittoria Veronesi is a Lecturer in Operations and Technology at SDA Bocconi School of Management.
+Vittoria Veronesi is an Associate Professor of Practice in Operations and Technology at SDA Bocconi School of Management.
 She is an Adjunct Professor of Technology, Innovation and Operations Management and Business Strategy in Creative Industries at Università Bocconi.

-At SDA Bocconi, she is the Director of the Master of Management in Food and Beverage, Director of the Eni Program for Management Development and Director of the Altagamma Academy.
-She is an Official Faculty Member for MFB (Master of Management in Food & Beverage), MAFED (Master in Fashion Experience and Design), and MBA (Luxury Business Management track).
+At SDA Bocconi she is Director of the Eni Program for Management Development and Director of the Altagamma Academy and was the Director of the Master of Management in Food and Beverage.
+She is an Official Faculty Member for MAFED (Master in Fashion Experience and Design), and MBA (Luxury Business Management track).
 She has conducted numerous research and education projects with companies belonging to the food & beverage and fashion & luxury sectors.

 Her research activities focus on supply chain management strategy and design and on operations management.
 Recently, she has focused her research on studying the factors determining Italian Excellence and the link with those which characterize Operations Excellence in the food and beverage industry.